-Time lapse of Hammersmith Bridge in London filmed from the south bank of the River Thames in March 2014.
+Time lapse of Hammersmith Bridge in London filmed from the south bank of the River Thames in March 2014 before it was closed to traffic for major structural repairs.
 12 seconds

 More about Hammersmith Bridge –

 Hammersmith Bridge is a suspension bridge that crosses the River Thames in west London.
 It allows road traffic and pedestrians to cross from the southern part of Hammersmith in the London Borough of Hammersmith and Fulham, on the north side of the river, to Barnes in the London Borough of Richmond upon Thames, on the south side of the river.
 The current bridge, which is Grade II listed and was designed by the noted civil engineer Sir Joseph Bazalgette, is the second permanent bridge on the site.

 The construction of a bridge was first sanctioned by an Act of Parliament in 1824 and work on site began the following year.
 It was the first suspension bridge over the River Thames and was designed by William Tierney Clark.